- Chart

 - Strong brand recognition and customer loyalty in Hawaii.

-- Extensive branch network across the Hawaiian Islands.
+- Extensive branch network and established physical presence across the Hawaiian Islands.

-- Deep understanding of the local Hawaiian economy and market dynamics.
+- Deep understanding of the local Hawaiian market and economy.

 Weaknesses

-- Smaller scale compared to national banking giants.
+- Potentially smaller scale compared to national banking institutions, impacting investment in technology and marketing.

 Opportunities

-- Leveraging technology to enhance digital banking offerings and customer experience.
+- Leveraging technology to enhance digital banking services and customer experience.

-- Potential for strategic acquisitions within Hawaii or adjacent markets.
+- Potential for strategic partnerships or acquisitions within Hawaii or to access new markets.

-- Capitalizing on the growing demand for commercial real estate financing in Hawaii.
+- Capitalizing on the growing demand for business loans and commercial real estate financing.

 Threats

-- Intensifying competition from national banks and online-only financial institutions.
+- Intensifying competition from larger national banks and credit unions.

 Competitors and Market Share